 In addition, contract manufacturers may fail to perform as expected.
-If a contract manufacturer fails to ship orders in a timely manner, we could experience supply disruptions that result in missed delivery deadlines, which may cause our customers to cancel their orders, refuse to accept deliveries or demand a reduction in purchase price or cause us to incur additional freight costs.
+If a contract manufacturer fails to ship orders in a timely manner or is unable to produce contracted for goods (including as a result of third-party supply chain financing issues), we could experience supply disruptions that result in missed delivery deadlines, which may cause our customers to cancel their orders, refuse to accept deliveries or demand a reduction in purchase price or cause us to incur additional freight costs.
+We may also not be able to produce the goods necessary to meet our demand and experience lost sales.